morrownr/88x2bu-20210702/README.md

 -----

-### 88x2bu ( 88x2bu.ko ) :rocket:
+## 88x2bu ( 88x2bu.ko ) :rocket:

-### Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipsets
+## Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipsets

 - v5.13.1 (Realtek) (20210702) plus updates from the Linux community
-- 4,200 visitors over the 2 weeks ended on 20220206 (Thank you!)
+- 5,027 Views over the 2 weeks ended on 20220218 (Thank you!)

 ### Features

 - IEEE 802.11 b/g/n/ac WiFi compliant
 - 802.1x, WEP, WPA TKIP and WPA2 AES/Mixed mode for PSK and TLS (Radius)
-- WPA3 (see pinned issue with title `How to Enable WPA3 support`)
+- WPA3 (see FAQ)
 - IEEE 802.11b/g/n/ac Client mode
   * Supports wireless security for WEP, WPA TKIP and WPA2 AES PSK
   * Supports site survey scan and manual connect